-What would happen if Gustaf Aulen’s classic book, Christus Victor was published in the age of social media?
+What would happen if Gustaf Aulen’s classic book, treatment Christus Victor was published in the age of social media?
 It would look like a Twitter debate!
-So here it is, a debate on the nature of the atonement between @CVictor (representing the Christus Victor position), and @Satisfaction (representing the Latin or Anselmite position).
+So here it is, viagra a debate on the nature of the atonement between @CVictor (representing the Christus Victor position), and @Satisfaction (representing the Latin or Anselmite position).
 Note: These characters are completely fictional.
 Any resemblance to real twitter accounts is completely accidental.

 @CVictor: Hey @Satisfaction, can we talk?